Government Officials Impersonation Scams

 Overseas law enforcement agencies have no legal powers to require members of the public in Singapore to assist in their investigations without the approval of the Singapore government.

-SPF officers will never ask you to do the following over the phone or through text message:
+SPF officers will NEVER ask you to do the following over the phone or through text message:

 -